MarkPearlCoZa/Blog_General/_posts/2015-08-10-Four-Stages-Of-Naming.md

 <img class="img-responsive center-block" alt="Six Stages of Naming" src="{{ site.url }}/assets/images/Naming-Six-Stages.png">

 One aspect I really like about Arlo's model is the indication that refactoring starts at the "does the right thing" stage.
 My own experiences lead me to believe that while I'm trying to get something to work names typically sit in the "precisely named" or "honest & complete" stages.
-Once things are working, I then itypically put on my refactoring hat, and at that point names transition to reveal intent and meaning.
+Once things are working, I then typically put on my refactoring hat, and at that point names transition to reveal intent and meaning.

 ### Naming is emergent

 Another attribute that I have noticed with naming is that it is an emergent process.
 I would love to be able to name things immediately at the "Meaningful" or "Domain Abstraction" stage.
 Alas, my brain does not work that way.
-Instead, I'm quite happy to start off with nonsense names, and then allow the names to progess through each stage.
+Instead, I'm quite happy to start off with nonsense names, and then allow the names to progress through each stage.

 <img class="img-responsive" alt="Naming is emergent" src="{{ site.url }}/assets/images/Naming-Emergent.jpg">

 For instance, I might start with a variable that holds a number.
 I might initially name the variable "x" (nonsense stage).
 Then realizing that "n" is a number and is representing money, I would probably rename it to "amount" (potentially honest & complete?).
-With time I may realize that the amount acutally is not just any amount, but in fact it is a sum of a set of values, at that point amount gets renamed to "total" and so the name continues to emerge as it progresses through each stage.
+With time I may realize that the amount actually is not just any amount, but in fact it is a sum of a set of values, at that point amount gets renamed to "total" and so the name continues to emerge as it progresses through each stage.

 <blockquote>
 x => (time to think) => value => (time to think) => total